wp-plugins/tweet-prompt-box/readme.txt

 2. An example prompt box on mobile and desktop

 == Changelog ==

+= 0.1.2 =
+* Bug fix: the prompt box now appears after half the page has been scrolled

 = 0.1.1 =
 * Bug fix: default tweet not showing “via @username”